• Free shipping on all orders

 Temperament: Loyal, affectionate, lively, fun, energetic

-The Jacktese is a Jack Russell Terrier Maltese mix.
-As with any mix, it is difficult to predict which parent breed the resulting hybrid dog will be more like.
-It could be a carefree and affectionate Maltese or a lively, energetic, and somewhat headstrong Jack Russell.
-Similarly, the dog might have the short wiry coat of the Jack Russell or the smooth, medium-length coat of the Maltese.
+The Jacktese is a Jack Russell Terrier-Maltese mix.
+As with any mixed breed, it’s difficult to predict which parent the resulting hybrid dog will be more like.
+They could be a carefree and affectionate Maltese or a lively, energetic, and somewhat headstrong Jack Russell.
+Similarly, the dog might have the short, wiry coat of the Jack Russell or the smooth, medium-length coat of the Maltese.

 Jacktese Breed Characteristics